-The outcome was a shock, and yet, as the referee stepped between the fighters and signaled that the bloody and one-sided battle was finally over, there was also the sense that this had been inevitable, that a violent and painful end to the championship reign of Matthew Saad Muhammad was the only possible outcome.
+The outcome was a shock, and yet, as the referee stepped between the fighters and signaled that the bloody and one-sided battle was finally over, there was also a sense of inevitability, an understanding that a violent and painful end to the reign of Matthew Saad Muhammad was the only possible outcome.
 Everyone had to have known that, as tough and powerful as he was, brave Matthew couldn’t keep skirting so close to the edge of disaster and not, at some point, pay the price.
-So many times victory had appeared out of his reach before, through astonishing resiliency and sheer guts, Saad Muhammad found a way to win.
+So many times victory had appeared out of his reach, but through astonishing resiliency and sheer guts, Saad Muhammad would roar back to win.
 Not this time.
 The streak of improbable and inspiring triumphs came to a miserable end after ten punishing rounds at the fists of the implacable, underdog challenger they called “The Camden Buzzsaw,” Dwight Braxton.

-Saad Muhammad won the WBC version of the light heavyweight world title in April of 1979 after absorbing tremendous punishment from Marvin Johnson for six brutal rounds before he somehow found the energy to come back and stop his man in round eight.
-Broadcast on live national television, it was easily one of the most exciting fights of the year, an all-time slugfest classic for the light heavyweight division.
-Four months later, in his very first title defense, “Miracle” Matthew had to again snatch victory from the jaws of defeat when, badly cut and well behind on points to John Conteh, he stormed back to score two knockdowns and hang on to his title by the slimmest of margins.
+Saad Muhammad had won the WBC version of the light heavyweight world title in April of 1979 in a thrilling back-from-the-brink victory over Marvin Johnson.
+After absorbing tremendous punishment from Johnson for six brutal rounds, he somehow found the energy to come back and stop his man in round eight.
+Broadcast on live national television, it was easily one of the most exciting fights of the year, a slugfest classic for the light heavyweight division.
+And four months later, in his first title defense, “Miracle” Matthew had to again snatch victory from the jaws of defeat when, badly cut and well behind on points to John Conteh, he stormed back to score two knockdowns and hang on to his title by the slimmest of margins.

 And so it went.
 In his famous second battle with Yaqui Lopez, it was the challenger who controlled the fight and came so close to stopping Muhammad in an unforgettable eighth round, but Matthew again surged back to vanquish his opponent in the late going.
 Murray Sutherland and Jerry “The Bull” Martin pulled the same trick: make the champion look bad and land hard punches, only to succumb after the gutsy Muhammad rebounded to land his big right hand.
 Fight after fight, Matthew overcame a points deficit and tremendous punishment to win and retain his title, relying on power and almost super-human resilience to get the job done.
 It was a perfect recipe for ring excitement, not to mention big ratings on national television.